cmarikos/geo-precincts/README.md

+I use GDAL to get shapefiles into BigQuery in WKT format so I can make maps in Looker Studio.
+The uses for this library are as broad as your imagination.
+Here is what you'll need to do to get going.

 ### Step 1
 We're going to use [GDAL](https://gdal.org/en/stable/)which is a translator library for geospatial data formats.
 This will allow us to start with basically any type of geospatial file format, but I'll use shapefiles in this demo.